IsaiahHarvi/poker/README.md

 ## Running Tests

-To run the tests, simply execute the following command in the root directory:
+To run the tests, simply execute the following command in the poker/poker directory:

 ```sh
 pytest